foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 * Microsoft Windows 10 / Windows 7
 * Ubuntu 16.04

-Use the following procedure to create a new development environment
+Use the following procedure to create a new development environment.
+Please DO follow the instructions introduced in the document below in order to acquire third party middleware.

 .. toctree::
    :maxdepth: 1